cu-mkp/research-teaching-companion/content/about.md

 During development of the edition, we also taught digital humanities courses that integrated methods and tools of digital scholarship so that the students could help to build, test, and use the prototype of the edition.
 The syllabi for these courses provide information about minimal computing and the open access technology that underlie the edition and our digital publication tool, [EditionCrafter](LINK).
 Student projects resulting from these courses are included in this Companion [Digital Making and Knowing]({{<ref "digital" >}}), and can also be found on the Project's [Sandbox](https://cu-mkp.github.io/sandbox/), along with many additional digital projects using the data of the edition.

 ## The Sandbox
 The [Making and Knowing Sandbox](https://cu-mkp.github.io/sandbox/) makes available a number of resources that utilize and explore the data underlying *Secrets of Craft and Nature*.
 The Sandbox presents experimental, provisional, and in-progress work that engages and analyzes the data, topics, and content of *Secrets of Craft and Nature*, the manuscript, BnF Ms. Fr.
 640, and the larger themes explored by the Making and Knowing Project.

 The Making and Knowing Project is an online environment for students, scholars, and others to explore and experiment with the Project’s data using a variety of digital tools, where others can add and create their own tools, case studies, and resources presented here.
 This is also a space for sharing teaching resources, exploring methods and processes across disciplines and levels of expertise, and engaging in knowledge exchange wherever possible.

 ## EditionCrafter

-An open source and customizable publishing tool, [EditionCrafter](https://editioncrafter.org) allows users to easily publish digital critical editions as feature-rich and sustainable static sites, based on the feature set of *Secrets of Craft and Nature*.
+The Making and Knowing Project created an open source and customizable publishing tool, [EditionCrafter](https://editioncrafter.org) that allows users to easily publish digital critical editions as feature-rich and sustainable static sites, based on the feature set of *Secrets of Craft and Nature*.

 EditionCrafter was developed as a collaboration between the Making and Knowing Project and Performant Software Solutions to address the need for a scholarly publication tool that integrates primary sources, commentary, and textual analysis.
 As a publication tool, EditionCrafter facilitates the dissemination of original research through the creation of digital editions of texts.
 Researchers, students, and institutions such as libraries, historical societies, archives, and community groups can use the tool to grant public access to valuable textual sources across disciplines.